 Legion of Mary

-The Legion of Mary, a worldwide group fostering spiritual formation in the spirit of Our Lady and offering practical and spiritual help to others.
+The Legion of Mary is a worldwide group fostering spiritual formation in the spirit of Our Lady and offering practical and spiritual help to others.
 At the moment this group is not meeting but we hope to revive if anyone would be interested in this work and spirituality.
 Please contact Br Adam for information.

 Exploring the Catholic Faith